pythonanywhere/help_pages/articles/API.md

 'Authorization': 'Token {}'.format(token)
 ```

+**Note: Make sure you don't use "Authentication" instead of "Authorization".
+This is a very common mistake.**

 Again, you can see a nice example on your Account page on the API Token tab

 Once you've generated your token, you can copy and paste it for use in your scripts.
 You can also access